 Again, I just input my information into a MS Excel budget template for a visual.
 These items are examples of most things you might want to purchase to produce a book.
 I’ve over-budgeted in every category, so I’ll spend less than what I’ve estimated, but it’s better to overshoot than underestimate and have to eat unexpected costs.

 From publishing my first collection, I have a reference for how much everything costs, but I also know my expected income once it releases.
 Based on those past numbers, I made this budget.
 The first time around, I kept costs as low as possible because I wasn’t sure what kind of sales I’d make.
 Now that I have an idea of how well my books sell, I’m freer to make more assumptions about where I can invest in higher quality production.

 NOTE: Producing a novel will incur different costs than producing a short story collection.
 For example, I am only hiring a copy editor.
 For a novel, you’d do your best hiring a developmental editor as well.
-A professional edit on a novel typically runs between $1,000 and $3,000.
+Depending on the type of edits needed, a professional edit on a novel typically runs between $1,000 and $3,000.

 Planning a Novel #7 – Find your writing partner

 This is probably the most optional thing you need for the early stages of a novel.
 Some writers prefer to have their first drafts all to themselves, but eventually, you’d benefit from having a writing partner.

 How do you find a writing partner?

 Make writer friends!
 A good writing partner is someone you can trust and get along with, so finding a writing partner amongst the friends you already have is a great option.